Reviews You Can Rely On

 Analysis and Test Results

 Running shoes are often designed with a specific purpose.
 Max-cushioned shoes are designed to eat up mileage while providing excellent comfort.
 Race shoes are designed for speed at the expense of everything else.
-It doesn't make sense to buy a race shoe for your easy runs (actually, it could be dangerous), so we'll break down each performance metric into three categories: Daily Trainers, Max-Cushioned Trainers, and Race Shoes.
+It doesn't make sense to buy a race shoe for your easy runs, so we'll break down each performance metric into three categories: Daily Trainers, Max-Cushioned Trainers, and Race Shoes.

 Your Mileage May Vary